Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Rigidity of Lyapunov exponents

 \begin{lem} Let $\mu$ be an ergodic measure with ${\rm supp}(\mu)\subset \Lambda$.
 Then $\mu$ can be approached by periodic measures supported on $\Lambda$ with respect to the weak-star topology.
 In particular, there exists a sequence of periodic points $p_n\in\Lambda$ such that In particular, $\lambda_-\leqslant \lambda^1(\mu)\leqslant \lambda_+$. \end{lem} \begin{proof}[Proof of Lemma \ref{4 lem measure shadowing}] We just prove in the case of $sc$-DA, as the other case is quite similar.

 For a given ergodic measure $\mu$ supported on $\Lambda$, by the Poincar\'e recurrence theorem, we can take a recurrent $\mu$-typical point $x$.
-Then, by Lemma \ref{2 lem preimage dense linear}, for any $\e>0$ there exists $x_{-n}$ with $f^n(x_{-n})=x$ such that $d(x_{-n},x)<\e$.
-Recall that $\mu$ is supported on $\Lambda$, hence, $x\in \Lambda$.
+Since $\mu$ is supported on $\Lambda$, $x\in \Lambda$.
 Then we can assume that $x=x^+$.
 And the case of $x=x^-$ follows the similar argument.
 For convenience, we assume that $f$ preserves the orientation on center leaves.